amd/HPCTrainingExamples/.OmniperfExamples-OpenMP/Fortran/collapse_excercise/README.md

 At present (September 28th 2024), rooflines are disabled on MI300A.

 ### Exercise Instructions:
-Inspect the code: it is a prototype of a red-black smoother.
+Inspect the code in ```problem.F```: it is a prototype of a red-black smoother.
 Note that the innermost loop has strides such that the data is acceced in a checkerboard pattern.

 Build and run the problem code: